2024 Goals & Performance

 1,2

-Evaluate at least 250 critical suppliers through our due diligence procedure.
+Evaluate at least 500 critical suppliers through our third-party risk management system.

 • UN SDG Icon for SDG 12: Responsible Consumption and Production